rezendi/ykarma/README.md

 10 YK isn't very much.
 But next week, when Bob's essay goes viral, lots of people in this community send him YK, and he winds up with a balance of 1000.
-Meanwhile, Charlie, a popular community co-founder, has decided to become a YKarma "vendor" and offer "Charlie Buys You Dinner" reward to people in this community, to keep up with influential people in it.
+Meanwhile, Charlie, a popular community co-founder, has decided to become a YKarma "vendor" and offer a "Charlie Buys You Dinner" reward to people in this community, to keep up with influential people in it.

 Bob logs back into YKarma, goes to his Community Rewards page, and uses his YK to purchase the "Charlie Buys You Dinner" reward, partly for the free meal, partly because he's always admired Charlie's work.
 The irrevocable ownership of that reward is transferred from Charlie's vendor account to Bob's user account, and it's up to them to then arrange the dinner.
-Bob could instead decide to hoard his coins in the hopes of saving up for a more valuable / expensive reward ... but he knows (and it's clearly displayed to him on the YKarma site) that those 1000 karma will decay to 500 karma four months from now, and 250 karma four months after that, etc.

-A note to decentralization devotees: this is all described as happening through the YKarma site because that is the easiest solution -- but behind the scenes, this is all blockchain-based.
+A note to decentralization devotees: this is all described as happening through the YKarma site, because that is the easiest solution -- but behind the scenes, this is all blockchain-based.
 Anyone can create an address on the blockchain, receive "YKEther" from a tap, and directly create / interact with communities, accounts, and vendors.
-This is obviously only going to be appealing to very technically sophisticated users / communities, but the possibility exists.
+This will obviously only be appealing to technically sophisticated users / communities, but the possibility exists.

 ### What happens to coins after they're spent?